Invest in the company or retirement? More owners opt to save

 In a survey by insurer Nationwide released in October, 53 percent of younger business owners — those born in the 1980s and ’90s — said having a workplace savings plan was important for their retirement.
 Fewer baby boomers, 39 percent, felt it was important.
 Older surveys show how boomers favored their companies over saving — the Small Business Administration said in 2006 that only about a third of owners had Individual Retirement Accounts and 18 percent had a 401(k).

-When Ron Lieback started his digital marketing business, he began setting aside 10 percent of his own salary.
-Profits from the company, ContentMender, are reinvested into new technology, but Lieback wants to be personally prepared for the what-ifs.

-"Something could crash and our business could fail.
-You always have to have that in the back of your head, so you need that nest egg," says Lieback, whose company is based in Mountain Top, Pennsylvania.
-To help his company be more profitable, and therefore help himself save, Lieback uses freelancers for some of ContentMender's work.

-Owners who expect companies to fund their retirement are optimistic but may be overlooking the fact that they and the business are vulnerable to potential calamities, says David O'Brien, a financial adviser with Evolution Advisors in Midlothian, Virginia.
-For example, an owner who's the company's key employee can be sidelined by a serious illness, hurting the value of the business.
-Or if patents are infringed and once-exclusive products are now sold by competitors, a company's value can plunge.
+Owners who expect companies to fund their retirement are optimistic but may be overlooking the fact that they and the business are vulnerable to potential calamities, says David O’Brien, a financial adviser with Evolution Advisors in Midlothian, Va.
+For example, an owner who is the company’s key employee can be sidelined by a serious illness, hurting the value of the business.

-Moreover, O'Brien says, when it's time to sell, buyers might not be willing to pay what the owner hopes for.

-"You need to shore up your reserves in case you don't get the sales price of your business that you want," he says.

 Many owners couldn’t get their asking prices during the Great Recession and its aftermath.
 Sales of companies plunged and didn’t recover until 2013; they’ve soared since as owners finally got the deals they wanted.